 Of course I’ve discussed Lee’s Ali obsession, as well as his loudmouthed braggadocio.
-The Ali stuff appears on film while the latter aspect of Lee’s personality can easily be gleaned from his interviews, as well as the firsthand comment from a coworker that, “No one liked him […]”.
-Cliff’s scoffing at Lee’s swaggering reflects IRL stuntman Gene Lebell’s comments, and the fight even shows what he specifically suggests would happen in a fight between Lee and someone larger.
+The Ali stuff is well known and even appears on film while the latter aspect of Lee’s personality can easily be gleaned from the swagger he projects in his interviews, and borne out by the firsthand statement from a coworker that, “No one liked him […]”.
+Cliff’s scoffing at Lee’sboastfulness mirrors comments from IRL stuntman Gene LeBell, and the action plays out how he suggests it would in a fight between Lee and someone larger: “You’d grab him and [throw him] out the window”.
 The format of the combat suggested by the film’s Lee is additionally reminiscent of that between Lee and Vic Moore at the 1967 Long Beach tournament.

-It would far be too self-flattering to think Tarantino had read this series of articles, but it does seem clear that he drew from some of the same sources I did for his portrayal of Lee.
+I can’t imagine that Tarantino has read this series of articles, but it does seem clear that he drew from some of the same sources I did for his portrayal of Lee.
 And clearly Tarantino had previously been a fanboy, dressing the Bride (Uma Thurman) in a black-and-yellow tracksuit and Onitsukas in 2003’s Kill Bill: Volume 1, a clear homage to Lee’s outfit in Game of Death, so something more recent must than that have caused a crisis in his faith.

-Tarantino also engages in some anachronism; presenting a fully fledged groovy Lee complete with the chicken noises he later made his signature, but in the time period depicted he wasn’t remotely a star, just a minor actor playing a sidekick on a soon-to-tank small-screen supeshow—far closer to the square early Lee of his first screentest.
+Tarantino also engages in some anachronism; presenting a fully fledged groovy Lee complete with the chicken noises that were to become his signature, but in the time period depicted he wasn’t remotely a star, just a minor actor playing a sidekick on a soon-to-tank small-screen supeshow—far closer to the square early Lee of his first screentest.